SegunDapo/udacity-investigate-a-dataset/README.md

 2. Data Wrangling: Remove unnessary information such as empty and duplicate values.
 The whole dataframe was also fixed in order to summarize results.
 3. Exploratory Data analysis: Study the statistics and build visualization to analyze relationships between each others.
 4. Communicate the results: Use the above fundings to answer questions, then make conclusion.

+**Questions for Analysis:**
+1. What are the number of movies released each year?

+2. Waht is the relationship between movie budget and revenue?

+3. What is the most profitable movie?

+4. What is the least profitable movie?